lh3/mssa-bench/README.md

 * gSACA-K would crash if compiled with `-fopenmp`.
 I am not sure why.

 * ksa is faster than gSACA-K and has the same memory footprint.
-It would be good to apply this strategy to libsais to reduce its peak memory.
+It would be good to apply this ksa strategy to libsais to reduce its peak memory.

 * We omitted [ropebwt2][rb2] and [BEETL][beetl] because they are slow for chromosome-long strings and we omitted [grlBWT][grl] because it writes